-Our water system is routinely inspected by the Massachusetts Department of Environmental Protection (MassDEP) to ensure we have the technical, managerial, and financial capacity to provide safe drinking water to you.
+Our water system is routinely inspected by the MassDEP to ensure we have the technical, managerial, and financial capacity to provide safe drinking water to you.
 To ensure that we continuously provide high-quality water, a Massachusetts certified licensed operator oversees system operations, checks the treatment plant, tests the water, and records data every day of the year including weekends and holidays.